llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           attribute for the base expression is `firstprivate`.
 However, this behavior is consistent with how an implicit data attribute is computed for a pointer variable outside a member expression.
+    * If the `parallel` construct appears within a C++ lambda definition within a `data` construct, implicit data attributes are not suppressed by explicit data clauses on the `data` construct :
+        * OpenACC 3.3, sec.
+2.6.2 "Variables with Implicitly Determined Data Attributes", L1283-1284 states: "Visible data clause: Any data clause on the compute construct, a lexically containing data construct, or a visible declare directive."
+        * Based on that definition, it seems the data clauses on the `data` construct should be considered visible at the `parallel` construct.
+          However, are the variables considered to be the same variables?
+If they are captured by value for the lambda, they certainly are not the same.
+If they are captured by reference, it's less clear, but Clacc still assumes they are not the same.
+Thus, implicit data attributes are not suppressed.
     * See "Data Expressions in Clauses" below for details of their support in explicit data clauses.
 * `num_gangs`, `num_workers`, `vector_length` clauses